Hallur20/AlgorithmsAssignment4/README.md

   <p>Mostly the inputs required are a starting-point, end-point and then the actual string array.
 We believe that there were room for improvements (in areas such as making a used list larger to improve memory) and therefore the complexities go from <strong>O=(n)</strong> in depth/breadth search, to <strong>O=log(n)</strong> in dijkstra/minimum spanningtree.</p>

-  <h1>any purpose of a matrix (2d array) use for task 1, and what would be the byte size ?</h1>
+  <h1>Purpose of a matrix (2d array) if it has been used for sovling task 1, and what would be the byte size<g-emoji class="g-emoji" alias="interrobang" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2049.png">⁉️</g-emoji></h1>

-  <p>here we are quite unsure of the answer, but after having a discussion we settled on that we don't see the purpose of using it, since the file contains a large list of airports, but no "sub airports" as for example more airports than only the one that is mentioned in portugal.
+  <p>We are quite unsure of the answer, but after having a discussion we settled on that we don't see the purpose of using it, since the file contains a large list of airports, but no "sub airports" as for example more airports than only the one that is mentioned in portugal.
 Therefore we think that the byte size would be unnessesarely larger, that what it would originally be</p>